 Submitting a request for a reasonable housing accommodation does not guarantee a specific accommodation.
 Students must complete the housing accommodation request process and receive approval before engaging in any behaviors related to the requested housing accommodation.

-Students must complete and submit a Housing Accommodation Request Form (Word) to the SASS Office.
+Students must complete and submit a Housing Accommodation Request by completing the SASS Accommodate Intake Survey (link coming soon).
 When the disability and/or need for accommodation is not obvious, students may also be asked to have a treating healthcare provider complete a Housing Accommodation Verification Form.
 The student will upload this form into their document tab within the Accommodate system, email to SASS@kenyon.edu or drop the form off at the SASS office.
 This form provides the SASS Office with reliable documentation that the student has a disability.
 Documentation must also show that the requested accommodation is necessary to provide them with equal access to their residential living space; in addition, there must be an identifiable relationship, or nexus, between the requested accommodation and their disability.
 The treating health care provider completing the form must specialize in a field consistent with the diagnosis, as well as be familiar with the student’s disability and the necessity for the requested accommodation.
 To avoid any conflict of interest, documentation must be provided by a non-family health care provider.
 Please note, all treating health care providers must have an ongoing relationship with the student.
 An ongoing relationship is defined as at least three counseling sessions in a three month period, with most recent session occurring within the past month of the requested accommodation.

 If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the Office of Housing and Residential Life, find that a requested housing accommodation is not necessary and/or unreasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
 The appeal will be considered only on the basis of written materials, information and/or documentation only.

 The appeal must be based upon one or more of the following criteria: